julianstanley/julianstanley.com/_posts/2020-12-13-sensoroverlord_reviews.md

 Then, three long months later (19 May, 2020), an email:

-_> Please accept my apologies for this prolonged review process. _
+<blockquote> Please accept my apologies for this prolonged review process. </blockquote>

 Oh, was it prolonged?
 I definitely wasn't refreshing my email every five minutes.
 (But actually no worries--finding reviewers seems like a damn hard job).

-_> You will see that while the reviewers comment on the interest of the study, they have raised significant issues, [...]
-It might be more productive to submit the manuscript to another journal, however, if you can address the criticisms, which as we see it will require further experiments, we should be happy to see a resubmission._
+> You will see that while the reviewers comment on the interest of the study, they have raised significant issues, [...]
+It might be more productive to submit the manuscript to another journal, however, if you can address the criticisms, which as we see it will require further experiments, we should be happy to see a resubmission.

 Ahh, bummer.
 Here are some snippets from those reviews:

 Reviewer \#1 was the big bummer.
 They said:

-_> I personally enjoyed to read the manuscript.
-However, overall, it is too immature to publish in BMC biology._
+> I personally enjoyed to read the manuscript.
+However, overall, it is too immature to publish in BMC biology.

 And they wanted more experiments:

-_> The authors should pick up two or three probes, and investigate the same correlations to ones shown in Fig 1, with adding the various artificial error._
+> The authors should pick up two or three probes, and investigate the same correlations to ones shown in Fig 1, with adding the various artificial error.

 This would be a decent undertaking, maybe a few months of work.
 Combined with the other suggestions, Javier thought it would be about a year of work.
 And we didn't think it was necessary: I presented a mathematically-rigorous model that was guaranteed to work under my assumptions.